Jumia surges on U.S. debut as Africa’s Amazon goes public

-Jumia Technologies shares soared by 54% on their first day of trading in New York, as investors rushed to buy into the company’s plans to extend online shopping services across Africa.
+Jumia Technologies shares soared by 75 percent on their first day of trading in New York, as investors rushed to buy into the company’s plans to extend online shopping services across Africa.

-The stock traded at $22.40 as of 12:27 p.m. local time on Friday, valuing the company at more than $1.7 billion.
-Jumia earlier rose as much as 71% after raising $196 million with the sale of 13.5 million American depository receipts at $14.50 each.
+The stock closed at $25.46 on Friday, valuing the company at more than $1.9 billion.
+Jumia earlier raised $196 million with the sale of 13.5 million American depositary receipts at $14.50 each.

 “This is about awareness,” Poignonnec said in a phone interview.
 “Millions and millions of Africans are yet to realize the benefits of e-commerce.”

-The company has headquarters in Berlin and got early funding from German startup incubator Rocket Internet, while its biggest shareholder is MTN Group, Africa’s largest mobile-phone company.
-More recent investors include French drinks maker Pernod Ricard and Mastercard, which put in a combined 125 million euros in the build up to the initial public offering.
+The company has headquarters in Berlin and got early funding from German startup incubator Rocket Internet, while its biggest shareholder is MTN Group Ltd., Africa’s largest mobile-phone company.
+More recent investors include French drinks maker Pernod Ricard and Mastercard, which put in a combined 125 million euros in the build-up to the initial public offering.

 Poignonnec and Hodora met while colleagues at McKinsey & Co., with the former spending time in Ivory Coast working for the U.S. consultancy.